 A driver can operate within the 150-air mile radius without logging into the ELD, and then login once they reach the radius limit.
 The drive time that takes place within the radius will be labeled as unidentified driving time on the ELD.

 The driver rejects the unidentified driving time, and the carrier submits a note on the log explaining that the driving time is covered under an agriculture HOS exemption.

 The driver can log on as soon as they’re on duty, and just identify the time they drove within the 150-air mile radius with an annotation on the ELD, stating that the vehicle was operating under an agriculture HOS exemption.

 If you use a rented vehicle with an ELD system, make sure you have the current day and previous 7 days of logs on-hand for inspections.
-You can show the safety officer your phone or tablet if that's what you usually use for logging hours, or you can print out the records beforehand.
+You can show the safety officer your phone or tablet if that's what you usually use for logging Hours of Service, or you can print out the records beforehand.